CLOVIS-AI/ccg2lambda-qa-assistant/server/README.md

  - Wikidata offers a [Wikidata Query Service](https://query.wikidata.org/) that allows its users to try SPARQL queries on the Wikidata service.

 Although this lists the most basic data about Wikidata, please note that some information may be missing.

+## Use the Command Line Interface (CLI)

+A simple CLI is available, written in the files [server.py](src/server.py) and [client.py](src/client.py).
+It is important to call them from the right directory; for this reason we have added a Make task for both of them, in the project's Makefile.

+First, you will need to run the server in a terminal:

+        make server

+This will setup the project and start the server.

+Then, open a new terminal (without killing the server) and run:

+        make client

+This will start the client.
+You can now use the `?` (`help`) command to display the list of options.

+To close the server, you can press `CTRL+C`: it will detect it and close cleanly.